 In the mid-1950s, Kamprad discovered he could ship his furniture unassembled and have his customers put it together after purchase.
 This lowered his production costs as well as his shipping charges, since he could send the furniture out in economical, flat packages that customers could bring home more easily than pre-assembled furniture.
 How the customer feels about this varies, depending on one's predilection for complex assembly.

+The first IKEA store opened in the late 1950s.
+Today the company runs 174 stores worldwide, with plans for 50 more in the next 10 years, and employs more than 75,000 people.
 The key target market comprises those just starting out who are in need of relatively cheap, sturdy furniture.
 That can mean a young family, college students or single people heading out for their first apartment away from home.

 Usually placed outside of urban areas isolated from other shops, IKEA has the customer all to itself, and it doesn't miss the opportunity to wrap the shopper in a 360-degree retail experience.
 Recognizing that a large factor of shopper decline can be traced to hunger, the store strategically places a cafeteria midway through the vast building to give shoppers an opportunity to fuel up before tackling the rest of the store.
 The alternative would be to pack everyone in the car and drive to a nearby restaurant, lessening the chance of return.